dymensionxyz/rollapp-registry/README.md

 Please follow the instructions for listing a RollApp:

 1. Make sure to have successfully deployed and are running a RollApp instance.
-All outputs on `Roller Run` screen should show the RollApp running in `active` state.

 2. Fund the Faucet and test the IBC connection by submitting an IBC transfer of your RollApp token to the Dymension Hub faucet with the following command: